egonw/blog/_posts/2006-12-17-smiles-cas-and-inchi-in-blogs.markdown

 as PubMed has several organic chemistry journals indexed too!

 So, how does this relate to my blog of last week?
 Well, would it not be nice that if your blog uses the markup as suggested in that
-[blog](http://chem-bla-ics.blogspot.com/2006/12/including-smiles-cml-and-inchi-in.html), that you automatically get links to [PubChem](http://pubchem.ncbi.nlm.nih.gov/) and [Google](http://google.com/)?
+[blog <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/12/10/including-smiles-cml-and-inchi-in.html), that you automatically get links to
+[PubChem](http://pubchem.ncbi.nlm.nih.gov/) and [Google](http://google.com/)?
 That is now possible with a small GPL-ed Greasemonkey script called [blogchemistry.user.js](http://www.woc.science.ru.nl/devel/egonw/blogchemistry.user.js).